rdelpoux/rdelpoux.github.io/MplabForSimulink/MplabForSimulink.md

-Embedded codes need however respect some constraints.
+Embedded codes need however to respect some constraints.

 ## Discrete time